 HTTP/S Remote Proxy Recorder

-The HTTP Test Wizard session can then be debugged and post-processed.
-Finally, an executable test program can be generated from the recorded session.
+The HTTP Test Wizard session can then be post-processed and debugged.
+Finally, an executable test can be generated from the recorded session.

 Functional Overview: Remote Proxy Recorder